feldera/feldera/docs/sql/datetime.md

 ## Times

 A time represents the time of day, a value between 0 and 24 hours (excluding the latter).

-Times are stored with a precision of nanoseconds.
+The `TIME` data type can specify an optional precision, e.g., `TIME(2)`.
+The precision is the number of sub-second digits supported.
+So `TIME(3)` is a time with a precision of milliseconds.

+The default precision is 3.

+Currently the maximum supported precision is 3 (milliseconds).
+Larger precisions are accepted, but internally only up to 3 digits of precision are maintained.

 ### Time literals